danascheider/rambo/README.md

 I started Rambo in March of 2016 as part of my work at [Renew Financial](http://renewfinancial.com).
 For this reason, our primary focus has been on adding the features and functionality that are most important for testing RF's back-end services.
 Since my contract with Renew Financial has ended, I now have more latitude to do with the project what I want, but also less time to do it.

 Rambo, therefore, considers RAML 1.0 and Rails 4 the default, and support for other frameworks and for RAML 0.8 is currently lower priority.
 We would be delighted to merge pull requests adding such support, as long as they don't adversely affect the features we need most.

+## Rambo and Test Data
+As of version 0.8, Rambo tests generate test data using [Factory Girl](https://github.com/thoughtbot/factory_girl).
+Although this is done by default, you can turn off this functionality for purely functional apps by adding `models: false` to your Ruby hash or `.rambo.yml` file, or by using the `--no-models` command line flag.

+You will need to include `gem "factory_girl"` or `gem "factory_girl_rails"` in your Gemfile and define factories for each of your model resources with the required data.

+For the purpose of generating data, Rambo assumes you are using RESTful routes where the URI partial corresponds to the plural of the model class.
+For example, a `/movies` endpoint is assumed to correspond to a `Movie` model and a `:movie` factory.
+There is currently no option to override this behavior.

 ## Contributing
 Rambo is a new project and any contributions are much appreciated.
 All pull requests should include comprehensive test coverage and, where appropriate, documentation.
 If you're not sure where to get started, contact me [through Github](https://github.com/danascheider) and I'll be glad to chat.